Ballyhea Says No: Media coverage

 The persistence of the villagers, who carried a banner each week declaring: "Ballyhea says NO! to bond-holder bailout", led to increased attention from international media.
 By the 100th week of the event, the protest movement had attracted the attention of international media, including Aftenposten, Al Jazeera and The Washington Post, with camera crews travelling from as far as Australia, France, Germany and Korea.
 Der Tagesspiegel said that in Ballyhea "beats the heart of the Irish resistance."

 The lack of media coverage given to the movement in Ireland itself was noted both at home and abroad, with some publications choosing not to refer to it at all.
 However, such was the association between this place and the word "no", that it was used when referring to other events relating to Ballyhea.

 Michael Clifford wrote that Ballyhea was the "conscience of a nation".
 Eoghan MacConnell of the Westmeath Independent cited Ballyhea as a fine example of "the people of Ireland tak[ing] to the streets to voice their discontent".
-Wrote Fintan O'Toole in The Irish Times: "Theirs is a dignified, persistent and good-humoured protest against the bailout of bank bondholders that has had such profound consequences for Ireland.
+Fintan O'Toole wrote in The Irish Times: "Theirs is a dignified, persistent and good-humoured protest against the bailout of bank bondholders that has had such profound consequences for Ireland.
 Theirs is a voice from an Ireland that is not yet vanquished: an Ireland that values common sense and basic justice."
-Wrote Gene Kerrigan in the Sunday Independent: "When the history of this ignoble little era is written, Ballyhea will be a byword for honour."
+Gene Kerrigan wrote in the Sunday Independent: "When the history of this ignoble little era is written, Ballyhea will be a byword for honour."